rwlambert/twocrows/README.md

 # why?

-I was running a little role=playing game, where the group encountered a race of peoples like the tamarians from TNG, who spoke only in allegory i.e. ising long idomatic phrases in the place of nouns and verbs.
+I was running a little role-playing game, where the group encountered a race of peoples like the tamarians from TNG, who spoke only in allegory i.e. ising long idomatic phrases in the place of nouns and verbs.